Columbus Convention and Visitors Bureau/Randall L. Schieber

 Dip a spoon into a cup of Graeter's Ice Cream (2555 Bethel Rd.).
 Heralded as the best ice cream around, the creamy dessert is a lasting tradition in the Midwest.
 Try Graeter's best seller, Black Raspberry Chip, or Oprah Winfrey's personal favorite, Butter Pecan.
 Another sweet favorite is Jeni's Splendid Ice Creams (714 N. High St.).
 Flavors include salty caramel and Riesling poached pear sorbet as well as such seasonal offerings as sweet corn and black raspberries.

-Pose among the figures sculpted from shrubbery at The Topiary Park (480 E. Town St.) in Old Deaf School Park.
+Pose among the figures sculpted from shrubbery at The Topiary Park (480 E. Town St.) in Old Deaf School Park; it's one of many fun things to do with friends in Columbus.
 You'll feel like you're actually inside the painting “A Sunday Afternoon on the Island of La Grande Jatte” by post-impressionist artist Georges Seurat.
 The park's beautiful landscaping lends itself nicely to a relaxing picnic and some Frisbee-tossing.

-Under 13View more than 10,000 animals, from beasts that roam the African savanna to animals that traverse the Arctic plains, at the Columbus Zoo and Aquarium (4850 Powell Rd.) in nearby Powell.
+Under 13View more than 10,000 animals, from beasts that roam the African savanna to animals that traverse the Arctic plains, at the Columbus Zoo and Aquarium (4850 Powell Rd.) in nearby Powell, one of many fun things to do with kids here.
 Have a close encounter with land and sea animals by enjoying animal rides, shows and a tide pool touch tank.